c-dilks/clas12-env/README.md

     └── ...
 ```

-And an example of a small subset of the contents of an "osrelease" subdirectory:
+And an example subset of the contents of an "osrelease" subdirectory:
 ```
 └── almalinux9-gcc11
     ├── bin